tim-gromeyer/Triangle/README.md

 # Triangle
-My first QML app, it calculates the missong sides and angles of a triangle
+My first QML and Qt6-only app, it calculates the missing sides and angles of a triangle, as well as the area and perimeter.